-96.55(a)(3) absent i) express order of a court, FCC, or other [legal] controlling authority, or ii) a binding, generally applicable public rule or order by the FCC.
+Non-Public Registration Data are CBSD registration data that would allow one to identify a licensee and must [shall] therefore be obfuscated pursuant to FCC Requirement 96.55(a)(3).
+A SAS administrator may share Non-Public Registration Data with another SAS administrator, but must [shall] maintain it as confidential pursuant to FCC Requirement 96.55(a)(3) absent i) express order of a court, FCC, or other [legal] controlling authority, or ii) a binding, generally applicable public rule or order by the FCC.
 Such non-public registration data includes:

-- i CBSD Licensee name
+- f.
+CBSD Licensee name

-- ii Horizontal location (Latitude, Longitude) of antenna
+- g.
+Horizontal location (Latitude, Longitude) of antenna

-- iii Vertical location (height above ground level) of antenna
+- h.
+Vertical location (height above ground level) of antenna

-- iv User contact information
+- i.
+User contact information

-- v Unique manufacturer serial number
+- j.
+Unique manufacturer serial number

-- vi Maximum EIRP
+- k.
+Maximum EIRP

-- vii Antenna Characteristics -- antenna gain, beam width, azimuth, down tilt angle, antenna model
+- 1. Antenna Characteristics -- antenna gain, beam width, azimuth, down tilt angle, antenna model

+- m.
+Call sign

-- c.
-SAS administrator shall "obfuscate" Non-Public Registration Data pursuant to FCC Requirement 96.55(a)(3) in any disclosure of Public Registration Data by redacting the information or by substituting a dummy variable. - d.
-SAS administrators shall not publicly disclose data shared with them by other SASs. - R2-ISC-07: SAS Essential Data: SAS-Essential Data are defined as data shared between any two SASs which are required to fulfill all SAS functions required by 47 C.F.R Part 96. - a.
+SAS administrator shall "obfuscate" Non-Public Registration Data pursuant to FCC Requirement 96.55(a)(3) in any disclosure of Public Registration Data by redacting the information or by substituting a dummy variable.

+SAS administrators shall not publicly disclose data shared with them by other SASs.

+- R2-ISC-07: SAS Essential Data: SAS-Essential Data are defined as data shared between any two SASs which are required to fulfill all SAS functions required by 47 C.F.R Part 96. - a.
 SAS-Essential Data should be subject to governing peering agreements among SAS Administrators, supported by the WINNF to provide privacy and data protection certainty to the users of SAS (such as CBSD Users, etc.). - b.
-SAS-Essential Data shall be exchanged symmetrically between all pairs of SASs - c.
+SAS-Essential Data shall be exchanged symmetrically between all pairs of SASs. - c.
 SAS-Essential Data shall be exchanged on demand by SASs.
-SASs shall also share such data proactively. - d.
+SASs may elect to share such data proactively. - d.
 Use of SAS-Essential Data by a SAS Administrator is limited to satisfying obligations under 47 C.F.R Part 96.
-SAS administrator should enter into agreements to document this requirement, as well as the requirement to maintain all such data confidentiality, except Public Registration Data. - R2-ISC-08: SAS Public Data Set: The following Data records shall be classified as Public Data: - a.
+SAS administrator should enter into agreements to document this requirement, as well as the requirement to maintain all such data, except Public Registration Data, confidentially.

+R2-ISC-08: SAS Public Data Set: The following Data records shall be classified as Public Data:

+- a.
 SAS Administrator FCC registration records, including identity, contact information, SAS certification date and term, and mode of operation (Phase I, without ESCs deployed, or Phase II, with ESCs deployed) - b.
 Public Registration Data - c.
 PAL Area and Service Area records (47 C.F.R 96.3), resulting from FCC auctions - d.
-Federal Incumbent Exclusion Zone records e.
+Federal Incumbent Exclusion Zone records - e.
 Non-Federal Incumbent records